DonovanReyes/azure-virtual-machines/README.md

 - Go to search bar at the top and search "resource group"
 - Select create resource group
-- You will then need to name the resource group and select the region
+- You will then want to name the resource group and select the region
 - Select review + create
-    - For the example, we will be using RG-Lab01 for the name and (US) East US for the region
+    - For this tutorial, we will be using RG-Lab01 for the name and (US) East US for the region

 <p align="center">
 <img src="https://imgur.com/ggbUJas.png" height="70%" width="70%" alt="Azure Free Account"/> <img src="https://imgur.com/eQcY3TD.png" height="70%" width="70%" alt="Azure Free Services"/>